Table of Contents

 The Fading Technique is a bit more nuanced and requires a good ear and a sensitive touch.
 The idea is to gradually decrease the pressure you’re applying to the string until the note fades into silence.

 This creates a smooth, natural sounding mute that can be very effective in softer, more melodic passages.
-It’s a subtle technique, but when used correctly, it can add a whole new level of expression to your playing.
+It’s a subtle coordination, but when used correctly, it can add a whole new level of expression to your playing.